senyaoh/chainlit-postgres-example/README.md

 - **Data Source:** [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

 ## Development
-To run the application locally, simply run:
+To run the application locally, make sure you have set the environment variable `OPENAI_API_KEY` or set it in the `docker-compose` file, then simply run:
 ```
 docker compose up --build
 ```